 The community engagement and fantastic support from the local population, as well as a spectacular course, have helped make Jersey synonymous as a global triathlon destination.
 After swimming in the spectacular Elizabeth Marina, closed only for Super League events, the athletes have to run up a steep ramp into transition.

 The bike course is one of the most challenging and technical on the circuit, demanding power surges and world-class handling to navigate.
 Spectators pack the course for the run before a spectacular finish line.
 Jersey will be the third stop of four in the 2021 Championship Series, meaning a jostle for position ready for the finale in Malibu, which will crown the champions.

 The Enduro is considered the most brutal format of all.
 Requiring endurance and tactics, the Enduro is a non-stop burst of nine back-to-back triathlon disciplines without any breaks.
-The easiest way to think about it is swim-bike-run repeated continuously three times in a row.
+The easiest way to think about it is swim-bike-run repeated continuously three times in a row, or over three Stages.

 A focus on speed is a key demand of the Enduro because any athlete who falls more than 90 seconds behind the leader will be eliminated.

 There are three Short Chutes up for grabs – for the first athlete across the Mount Line after the swim on Stage 1, for the first athlete across the Mount Line after the bike on Stage 1 and for the first athlete across the Mount Line at the end of Stage 1.Short Chutes are won for a Team and awarded to an athlete during the race by their Team Manager.
 Short Chutes are to be taken on the first lap of the run in Stage 3.
 No team can win more than one Short Chute.